When “Just Use Mojo” Becomes a Systemic Reckoning for Your Entire ML Stack

 This means restructuring your service layer to batch all Python-side logging, metrics collection, and config reads to zone entry and exit points.

-It feels over-engineered until you see the latency profile of a system that didnt do it.
+It feels over-engineered until you see the latency profile of a system that didn’t do it.
 Then it feels obvious.

 Mechanical Sympathy: Re-Learning the Hardware You Forgot Existed